 Eat more veggies: Tasty studies show kids are more likely to eat their veggies paired with a dip or dressing.
 This could be as simple as placing a bottle of ranch on the table.
 Or try dressing up your market haul with a homemade recipe for hummus.

-Make a day: Less than 10 minutes from the market lies the charming Linden Hills neighborhood of Minneapolis, home to the critter-filled Wild Rumpus Books and wonderful drop-in crafting for kids at Heartfelt.
-Truly, there are crafts for any age here.
+Make a day: Less than 10 minutes from the market lies the charming Linden Hills neighborhood of Minneapolis, home to the critter-filled Wild Rumpus Books and Heartfelt, who offer craft items for families to create together.
+Truly, there are handmade crafts for any age here.
 The very youngest can “paint” with watercolor crayons while older kids might enjoy decorating their own fairy house.

 Gale Woods Saturday Farm Market